JorelAli/ForteLang/README.md

 Sets are where functions can be declared.
 Sets can be declared as pure, meaning that all elements within the sets perform pure operations, or impure, where one or more elements perform an impure operation.
 Sets are declared with curly brackets.

-Regular pure sets use regular syntax, as follows:

 ```
 mySet = {
     five = 5;